realA10001986/SID/README.md

 ## Home Assistant / MQTT

+By means of MQTT, your SID can
+- display messages on a configured topic on its display, and
+- be remote controlled through commands sent to **bttf/sid/cmd**.

 The SID supports MQTT protocol versions 3.1.1 and 5.0.

 ### Control the SID via MQTT